elenawang93/MyWebsite/content/authors/admin/_index.md

     url: https://www.cmse.msu.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include topological data analysis(TDA), computational and applied topology, and machine learning.
+bio: My research interests include topological data analysis(TDA), computational topology and geometry, and machine learning.

 # Interests to show in About widget
 interests:
   - Topological Data Analysis
-  - Computational and Applied Topology
+  - Computational Topology and Geometry
   - Machine Learning

 # Education to show in About widget